AlexandreKrantz/webdev-notes/comp303/m5-unit-testing/Metaprogramming.md

 ## The `Class` class
+- Basically, when you call `getClass` on an object (like a string for example), you are returned a `Class` object.
 - It provides a way to retrieve metadata about a class, such as its name, fields, methods, constructors, interfaces, annotations, and more.

 - `Class` has no public constructor.
 Instead a Class object is constructed automatically by the Java Virtual Machine.
 It is a final class, so we cannot extend it.